Genomics Summer Research for Minorities (GSRM) Internship

-Must be a U.S. citizen or permanent resident and a member of an underrepresented minority group (as defined by the National Institutes of Health).
+Must be a U.S. citizen or permanent resident and a member of an historically excluded or minoritized group (as defined by the National Institutes of Health).
 We particularly encourage the participation of women, individuals from racial and ethnic groups that have been shown to be underrepresented in health-related sciences, individuals differently abled and individuals from disadvantaged backgrounds.
 Applicants must have completed their sophomore year before joining our GSRM program.